 On October 31st, 2012 the Company reported its updated NI 43-101 resource for the Dolphin/Cleary Hill area.
 The resource was based on an additional 74 holes drilled in 2012 and extended the mineralized zone to the north and east.
 The resource estimate was completed by Giroux Consultants Ltd. of Vancouver, BC, Canada.
-In the following tables a 0.30 g/t and 0.35 g/t are highlighted as possible open pit cut offs.
+In the following tables a 0.30 g/t is highlighted as a possible open pit cut off.
 No economic parameters were utilized in determining the cutoffs.